All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 These thresholds are lower for certain populations.
 For individuals of South Asian, East Asian, or Southeast Asian descent, providers may use cutoffs of 35 inches (90 cm) for men and 31.5 inches (80 cm) for women, reflecting differences in body composition and metabolic risk at lower body weights.

 Why does this matter for GLP-1 eligibility?
-If your BMI is in the 27-29.9 range and your waist circumference exceeds these thresholds, it strengthens the clinical case for treatment.
-Elevated waist circumference is often associated with insulin resistance, dyslipidemia, and inflammation) conditions that GLP-1 medications can directly address.
+If your BMI is in the 27-29.9 range and your waist circumference exceeds these thresholds, it strengthens the clinical case for treatment. improved waist circumference is often associated with insulin resistance, dyslipidemia, and inflammation) conditions that GLP-1 medications can directly address.
 Some providers may use waist circumference as supporting evidence when submitting prior authorization requests to insurance companies.

 You can measure your waist circumference at home by wrapping a flexible tape measure around your bare abdomen at the level of your navel, standing upright and breathing normally.
 Make sure the tape is snug but not compressing the skin.